MiloTruck/CTF-Archive/Timisoara CTF 2019 Qualification Round/Reversing/Strange Jump [250]/README.md

 }
 ```

 The function is similar to the reversing challenge **Math**, but without a key.
 The flag can be obtained by replicating the function above and brute-forcing for the flag.
-This method tries every possible combination of 3 characters in the flag, which can be done in reasonable time.
+This method tries every possible combination for every block of 3 characters in the flag, which can be done in reasonable time.

 **Flag:** TIMCTF{deC3pt1ve_ExceP0ti0n_h4ndLer}